 The Library and the University are committed to upholding the letter and spirit of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

-Library staff will attempt to provide immediate and effective assistance to persons with disabilities who request assistance on site or via the telephone.
-If immediate assistance is not possible or is not sufficient to meet the students’ needs an appointment will be offered for further assistance.
-Persons with disabilities are given the option of having the information mailed, emailed, or faxed to them.
+Library staff, at the point of contact, will attempt to provide immediate and effective assistance to persons with disabilities who request assistance on site or via the telephone.
+If immediate assistance is not possible or is not sufficient to meet the students’ needs, an appointment will be offered for further assistance.
+Persons with disabilities are given the option of having the information mailed or emailed to them.
 Provisions for immediate retrieval and photocopying of library materials for persons with disabilities will be done if staff is available.
-Persons with disabilities are required to pay for any charges incurred in photocopying or printing.
+FSU affiliated persons are provided funds each semester that can be used for printing and photocopying that is attached to their Banner account.
+Non FSU affilated persons with disabilities are required to pay for any charges incurred in photocopying or printing.

 The Library is wheelchair accessible at the first floor entrance.
 The center door is automaticfor the convenience of patrons with special needs.

 There are handicapped parking spaces available in the gated parking lot located in the front of the Library.
 A parking permit and access card are needed for this area between 8:00 a.m.and 5:00 p.m., Monday through Friday.

 The other non-gated parking areas which have handicapped parking spaces are located in Lot W which is near to the Langdon Street gate and runs beside the College of Business and Economics and beside and behind the School of Nursing, which are both beside the Library.
 There are also handicapped parking spaces in front of the Collins and Barber Buildings in Lot A, which are called the E. E. Smith Administration Complex.
 This lot is across the street, Administration Drive, from the Library.
 Please See the Parking and Transportation website for more information.